-Student Expectations for Technology and Uses of Blogs (Vanderbilt's teaching center overview of blogs)
+Student Expectations for Technology and Uses of Blogs (Journal of Interactive Technology and Pedagogy)

 Eight Strategies for Using Blogs in a Course (Chris Clark at Notre Dame's teaching center writes a really useful teaching with technology blog.
 This is one example)

 Class Blogs: Options & Three Strategies (discusses learning goals, ways to use blogs, need for student training, ways to assess student blog-writing)

 Blogging 101 ("The Buzz," the blog of the Vancouver Learning Network, compares 4 platforms)

 Pedagogy and the Class Blog (reflections on grading and assessing blog posts from "Sample Reality," the blog of an English professor at George Mason)